Keio University

 Horie

-──In the Major Leagues, as a rule, players are required to speak to the press no matter how badly they get hit or lose.
+──In the Major Leagues, as a rule, players are expected to speak to the press no matter how badly they get hit or lose.
 I hear that in their rookie years, they learn that media response is part of their salary.
 While it might be difficult for some players to switch their mindset, have you ever had to advise a player you were in charge of to speak?

 Horie